Indonesia bans foreign visitors for 2 weeks over new coronavirus variant

 The new regulation, effective Jan.
 1, comes days after Indonesia banned travelers from the Britain and tightened rules for those arriving from Europe and Australia to limit the spread of the new variant.

 Indonesia earlier this year banned all foreign tourists from entry but some exemptions have been made for business travelers.
-The new regulation applies to all foreign visitors, except for high-level government officials or foreigners with residency permits, she said.
+The new regulation applies to all foreign visitors, except for high-level government officials, she said.

 The world’s fourth most populous country has struggled to contain the spread of the novel coronavirus since recording its first case in March, now with nearly 720,000 confirmed infections and 21,500 deaths, among the highest in Asia.

-Note: (This story corrects paragraph 3 to remove exemption of foreigners with residency permits, incorrectly attributed to Retno)